faros-ai/custom-faros-destination-example/README.md

 # Build Docker Images

-In order to build a Docker image for a destination run the `docker build` command and set `path` and `version` arguments.
+In order to build a Docker image for a destination, run the `docker build` command and set `path` and `version` arguments.

 For example, for the `example-destination` run: